 Making Quiet Time a Priority

 To make quiet time a daily part of your day, you may have to readjust your schedule or priorities.
 It may mean that you have to train your children to sleep through the night or sleep in longer.
-Maybe you need to ask you husband to take parenting duties for a few moments in the morning for you to finish.
+Maybe you need to ask you husband to take parenting duties for a few moments for you to have uninterrupted time.
+You may have to block out time – ignore the dishes and laundry – to make it happen in the afternoon.

 Whatever is holding you back, take your concerns to God in prayer.
 This is important to Him and He will guide you to what needs to be changed to make this happen.